 in their systems and software only after deployment to production.

-Cloud services adoption will continue to increase over the next year as multiple companies adapt to the much-requested remote working.
+Cloud services adoption will continue to increase over the next year as multiple firms adapt to the much-requested remote working.
 (Learn here about our experience.)
-These companies should be aware of the deficiencies (mainly related to unintended misconfigurations) that are often reported regarding this type of service and which have many times resulted in significant data breaches.
-On their side, cloud service providers have the challenges of keeping solutions up to date and, at the same time, implementing methods for identifying configuration errors as soon as possible.
+These firms should be aware of the flaws (mainly related to unintended misconfigurations) that are often reported regarding this type of service.
+Defects that have many times resulted in significant data breaches.
+On their side, cloud service providers have the challenges of keeping solutions up to date and, at the same time, implementing methods for identifying configuration errors asap.

 Concerns will remain in many companies because some remote workers are not familiar with proper security controls and practices.
-We have already mentioned that attackers are currently paying too much attention to the human factor to penetrate organizations' systems.
-And they will surely keep on doing so.
-That’s why training staff and creating a cybersecurity culture will continue to be a priority to protect information assets.
+We have already mentioned that attackers are at this time paying too much attention to the human factor to penetrate organizations' systems.
+And they’ll surely keep on doing so.
+That’s why training staff and creating a cybersecurity culture will continue to be a priority to protect data assets.

-Linked to the previous trend appears another one that will continue to be outstanding next year, which refers to the formation of multidisciplinary teams focused on cybersecurity.
-We had already mentioned the shortage of trained personnel in this area and the number of vacancies not being filled.
+Linked to the previous trend appears another one that will continue to be outstanding next year.
+It refers to the formation of multidisciplinary teams focused on cybersecurity.
+We had already mentioned the lack of trained personnel in this area and the number of vacancies not being filled.
 However, different professionals from their particular skills and experiences will provide companies with diverse contributions to respond to cybersecurity challenges and opportunities.
-Cybersecurity is no longer an issue that only engineers will work on, but also professionals in statistics, economics, cognitive science, business, political science, among other areas of knowledge.
+Cybersecurity is no longer an issue that only engineers will work on.
+We’ll also have professionals in statistics, economics, cognitive science, business, political science, among other areas of knowledge.

 By 2021 the idea of valuing and recommending manual more than automatic work will be kept active, just for a matter of results.
-As discussed in part II (that you should read for more recommendations), the abundance of false negatives and false positives in automatic tools' operations continues to make ethical hackers an essential factor in the evaluation of IT security.
+As discussed in part II, the excess of false negatives and positives in automatic tools' operations continues to make ethical hackers an essential factor in evaluating IT security.
 Following the x or y technique, an automated procedure delivering results will always be insufficient compared to a comprehensive process covering a mixture of automatic and manual hacking.
 The technological advances are quite useful to us as they are to you.
-However, we recommend that you do not let yourself be seduced by the capabilities that many companies intend to confer on their security testing tools.
+However, we recommend that you do not let yourself be seduced by the skills that many firms intend to confer on their testing tools.

-Finally, hoping that we will see a more transparent and promising future amid so much uncertainty related to the pandemic, many businesses must continue their adaptation in cybersecurity.
-With the help of experts, each company persistently has to stay informed about the risks and the best prevention strategies to be implemented immediately.
+Finally, hoping that we’ll see a more clear and promising future amid so much uncertainty, many businesses must continue their adaptation in cybersecurity.
+With the help of experts, each company persistently has to stay informed about the risks and the best prevention strategies to be implemented right away.
 Besides, every staff must be trained as a group and maintain a collaborative effort that in 2021 and the next years will allow their systems and assets to be as protected as possible.